Palouse Mindfulness Online Student Community

 How do I join?

-You can send the worksheet as an attachment, if that's easy to do, but it's enough to send your answers to the questions asked on the worksheet in the text of the email: (1) What you hope will happen, (2) Your strengths, (3) When you will practice, (4) Where you will practice, and (5) The time and day of the week you will prepare for the coming week's practice.
+You can send the worksheet as an attachment, if that's easy to do, but it's enough to send your answers to the questions asked on the worksheet in the text of the email: (1) What you hope will happen, (2) Your strengths, (3) When you will practice, (4) Where you will practice, (5) The time and day of the week you will prepare for the coming week's practice, and (6) Your name and city.
+I don't share any of this information with anyone.
 This lets me know that you are actually taking the course.

 Within a day or two of when I receive your email, I will send you instructions for how to join the group.
 If you don't already have a Facebook account, you will need to create one in order to join (facebook.com).